'Australia jailed me - but I was a child'

 'Australia jailed me for people smuggling - but I was a child'

-More than 120 Indonesians who were jailed by Australia for human trafficking between 2009 and 2011 are now seeking compensation.
+More than 120 Indonesians who were jailed for human trafficking are now seeking compensation.

-They allege they were children when they were wrongly imprisoned as adults.

 -